civichacker/schemamodels/README.md

 While I like using Python-classes to write Python declaratively, I think letting JSON Schema drive the data models creates an opportunity to automate.

-When I have a valid JSON Schema, I can create a new Python dataclass with zero or one-line of code.
+When I have a valid JSON Schema, I can create a new Python dataclass with one line of code.